numberscope/frontscope/doc/making-a-visualizer.md

 When `setup()` is called, the visualizer will always be attached to a sequence, so you can do sequence-dependent validation and initialization here.

+-   **p5 Template:** Go to the beginning of the sequence.
+Create palette colors.
+Set text alignment.
+-   **Differences:** Fill in the default value of the `levels` property if it was left unset in the parameters dialog.
+Do a consistency check between the sequence being visualized and the parameters.

 #### 🔩️ Show or stop the visualization; depart from a page element _(advanced)_